wp-plugins/rsvp/readme.txt

 * Initial release

 == Upgrade Notice ==
-To upgrade from 0.5.0 to 0.6.0 just re-upload all of the files and you should be good to go.
+* To upgrade from 0.5.0 to 0.6.0 just re-upload all of the files and you should be good to go.
 Really the only change was to wp-rsvp.php so uploading this changed file is all that is needed.
+* To upgrade to 0.9.0 at minimum copy over wp-rsvp.php and rsvp_frontend.inc.php and go to the attendeees list.
+Preferably deactive and reactivate the plugin so it is for sure that the database changes happen.